 Strawberry Peak (elev.
 6, 135 ft.) gets its name from a strawberry farm owned by Bart Smithson from the 1870s-80s.
 The 30 ft tower you see today was built-in 1934 and is the second tower to be built there.
 The first tower – built-in 1922 – was 80 ft tall and was constructed using railings donated by the Atchison Topeka and Santa Fe Railway as the corner posts.

 Take Highway 18 to Rim Forest.
 Turn (north) on to Bear Springs Road toward Twin Peaks.
 Follow the lookout signs.
 The lookout is 2 miles on this paved road.
 You can drive right up to the lookout on a paved road.

-Once you park proceed to the base of the lookout and it will instruct you that it is open and that five people at a time can go up.
+Once you park, proceed to the base of the lookout, and it will instruct you that it is open and that five people at a time can go up.

-From 9-5 every day (during fire season) they have volunteers watching the area to answer your questions and loan you a pair of binoculars to look around.
+From 9-5 every day (during fire season), they have volunteers watching the area to answer your questions and loan you a pair of binoculars to look around.

 I enjoyed talking to Jim (the volunteer on duty) and hearing about the history of the area, as well as the other lookouts that you could check out.
-After walking around and taking in the sites I climbed back down and started my trek over to another great stop in Lake Arrowhead, Wildhaven Ranch.
+After walking around and taking in the area, I climbed back down and started my trek over to another great stop in Lake Arrowhead, Wildhaven Ranch.

 I really enjoyed checking out the lookout; it is a great way to see a unique history of the mountains as well as soak in the beautiful views of the cities below.
 Check it out if you get the chance.